-The five designs: Botanize, Arboreta, Extinctopia, Hierarchy and Forbidden Bloom are inspired by different natural elements from the Museum’s world-leading collections and also by the building itself.
+The five wallpaper ideas: Botanize, Arboreta, Extinctopia, Hierarchy and Forbidden Bloom are inspired by different natural elements from the Museum’s world-leading collections and also by the building itself.

 Blending the botanical and reptile collections from The Natural History Museum, this wallcovering features beautifully illustrated floral blooms mysteriously intertwined with sweeping serpents for a wild and untamed interior.
 Look closer, can you spot the serpent’s head?

 Taking inspiration from Benjamin Waterhouse Hawkin’s elaborate Victorian theme park at Crystal Palace, South-East London.
 Featuring a plethora of prehistoric beasts as they skulk in the bushes and frolic in the water, you’ll also notice the Victorians of the time as they wander through their Jurassic fantasy world.
 This detail-rich, large-scale wallpaper will bring an artful ambience to any interior.

 Inspired by illustrations from London’s Natural History Museum dating back to 1786, Arboreta showcases diverse botanical specimens like Oak, Palm, Weeping Willow and Cedar.
 Highlighting the delicate balance of eco systems around the world, our beautiful forest-inspired wallpaper will bring nature into your home.